Fabio Pecchia: Club career

-Pecchia spent a single season with Juventus during the 1997–98 season, under his former Napoli manager Marcello Lippi, winning the 1997 Supercoppa Italiana, and the Serie A title with the club that season, also reaching the 1998 UEFA Champions League final.
+Pecchia spent a single season with Juventus during the 1997–98 season under Lippi, his former Napoli head coach, winning the 1997 Supercoppa Italiana and the Serie A title with the club that season, also reaching the 1998 UEFA Champions League final.
 He made 21 league appearances that season, and scored a decisive goal against Empoli to claim the league title.
-He struggled to break into the first team, however, and was usually used as a reserve, due to the presence of Zinedine Zidane and Edgar Davids in Juventus's midfield.
-Pecchia was subsequently loaned out to Sampdoria for the 1998–99 season, and he was sold to cross-city rivals Torino for 5.9 billion Italian lire (€3,047,096) in 1999, playing the 1999–2000 season with the Turin club, and suffering relegation to Serie B. In June 2001 Juve gave up the remain 50% registration rights to Torino.
+He struggled to break into the first team, and was usually used as a reserve due to the presence of Zinedine Zidane and Edgar Davids in Juventus's midfield.
+Pecchia was subsequently loaned out to Sampdoria for the 1998–99 season, and he was sold to cross-city rivals Torino for 5.9 billion Italian lire (€3,047,096) in 1999, playing the 1999–2000 season with the Turin club, and suffering relegation to the 2000–01 Serie B. In June 2001, Juventus gave up the remain 50% registration rights to Torino.

-The following season, Pecchia moved back to Napoli on loan, although he was unable to save the club from relegation to Serie B. He spent the 2001–02 season with Bologna, and remained with the club until the 2005–06 season, although he spent the 2002–03 season with Como, and was loaned out to Siena during the 2004–05 season.

-He spent the first half of the 2006–07 Serie A season with Ascoli, but on 31 January 2007, he was signed by Serie C1 side Foggia.
-On 10 July 2007 he signed a 1-year contract with Serie B club Frosinone, making 26 appearances for the club, and scoring a goal in a home fixture against Chievo.
+In the 2000–01 season, Pecchia moved back to Napoli on loan, although he was unable to save the club from relegation.
+He spent the 2001–02 season with Bologna, and remained with the club until the 2005–06 season, although he spent the 2002–03 season with Como, and was loaned out to Siena during the 2004–05 season.
+He spent the first half of the 2006–07 Serie A season with Ascoli; on 31 January 2007, he was signed by Serie C1 side Foggia.
+On 10 July 2007 he signed a 1-year contract with Serie B club Frosinone, making 26 appearances for the club, and scoring a goal in a home fixture against ChievoVerona.
 On 10 June 2008, he returned to Foggia, signing a two-year contract that would keep him at the club until 2010, although he retired during the summer of 2009.
 In total, he made 446 appearances throughout his career, scoring 50 goals.
-He made 337 appearances in Serie A, scoring 41 goals; 62 in Serie B, scoring four goals and 47 appearances in Serie C, scoring five goals.
+He made 337 appearances in Serie A, scoring 41 goals; 62 in Serie B, scoring four goals; and 47 appearances in Serie C, scoring five goals.